A New Score a Day!

 Traditional Irish jig

-This lively jig appears to be unique to Francis O'Neill's collection The Dance Music Of Ireland, published in Chicago in 1907.
+This jig appears to be unique to Chicago Police Captain Francis O'Neill's collection The Dance Music of Ireland, published in 1907.
+Hollyford is a small village in County Tipperary, Ireland.

 Categories: Jigs Traditional/Folk Difficulty: intermediate